LaRoomy/Transfer/README.md

 # Transfer
 Transfer is a simple Win32 Desktop Application to enable serial data transmission with older EPL2 based machines on newer Windows systems.
 Supported OS-Versions are XP/7/10/11.
-This project includes the C++ source for the executable and NSI Scripts to generate an Installer with NSIS.
+This project includes the C++ source for the executable and NSI scripts to generate an installer with NSIS.

+ToDo: Add link to website where to download the installers!

 ![Transfer App User Interface](Resources/Screenshot_b.png)